ysyk2021/the-reinvention-cycle-evolving-business-for-sustainable-success/src/chapter-9-2.md

-Chapter X: Different Approaches to Sustainable Business Practices
+Different Approaches to Sustainable Business Practices
 =================================================================

 In this chapter, we explore various approaches to sustainable business practices that organizations can adopt to drive long-term success.
 We delve into different models, frameworks, and strategies that can help businesses integrate sustainability into their core operations and make positive contributions to the environment, society, and the economy.

-1. Triple Bottom Line (TBL)
+1\.
+Triple Bottom Line (TBL)
 ---------------------------

 The Triple Bottom Line approach considers three dimensions of sustainability: